galbensimhon/category_tree/README.md

 * also change in src/server.js the parameter 'PORT'

 after that, lets getting started:
-1. run: 'npm start' from shell in project path.
+1. join path: 'my-app/src/', and then run the command: 'npm start' from shell in project path.
-2. run: 'node src/server.js' in project path.
+2. join path: 'backend/', and then run the command: 'node server.js' in project path.

 and last thing of course:
 Have Fun !! :)